-A violation of the advertising restrictions contained in sections 50 to 55b AMG constitutes an administrative offence and penalties amounting to ε 25,000 or ε 50,000 (the latter in case of a repeated offence) can be imposed.
+A violation of the advertising restrictions contained in sections 50 to 55b AMG constitutes an administrative offence and penalties amounting to $\[\epsilon \] 25,000 \]$ or $\[\epsilon \] 50,000 \]$ (the latter in the case of a repeated offence) can be imposed.
 Please note that the responsible authority for the imposition of such penalties is not the Federal Office for Safety in Health Care, but the respective regional administrative authority ("Bezirksverwaltungsbehörde").

-Moreover, according to section 85 AMG, the BASG may withdraw a marketing authorisation if a company was punished three times for violating the advertising restrictions of the AMG.
+Moreover, according to section 85 AMG, the BASG may withdraw a marketing authorisation if a company has been punished three times for violating the advertising restrictions of the AMG.